Addison Rae

-Addison Rae Easterling (born October 6, 2000) is an American social media personality, singer, and actress.
-She rose to prominence as a content creator on TikTok in 2019, amassing over 88 million followers, making her the fifth most-followed individual on the platform, as of 2025.
-She appeared in films including the Netflix comedy film He's All That (2021) and the horror film Thanksgiving (2023).
+Addison Rae Easterling (born October 6, 2000) is an American singer, actress, and social media personality.
+Rae first gained recognition as one of TikTok's most-followed creators, before expanding her career into music and acting.
+She released her debut single, "Obsessed" in 2021, followed by her debut extended play (EP), AR (2023).
+She also starred in the Netflix film He's All That (2021) and the slasher film Thanksgiving (2023).

-In 2021, she released her debut single, "Obsessed", which was later included on her debut EP AR (2023).
-In 2024, after showing her binder during a meeting, she signed with Columbia Records and released "Diet Pepsi", which received widespread praise and debuted on the US Billboard Hot 100.
-The song preceded her debut studio album Addison (2025) debuting at number four on the Billboard 200.
-Rae received a nomination for Best New Artist at the 68th Grammy Awards.
+After signing with Columbia Records in 2024, Rae released her first major-label single, "Diet Pepsi", which marked her first entry on the US Billboard Hot 100.
+Her debut studio album, Addison (2025), debuted at number four on the Billboard 200 and earned her a Grammy Award nomination for Best New Artist.

 Early life and education

 Addison Rae Easterling (Note: Although she was given her mother's maiden name at birth, Monty Lopez is her biological father.) was born on October 6, 2000, and raised in Lafayette, Louisiana, to parents Monty Lopez and Sheri Easterling.
 Rae has two younger brothers, Enzo Lopez and Lucas Lopez, and an older half-sister, Macye Neumeyer, who has two daughters of her own.
+Through her father, she is of mixed descent, including Mexican, Cajun French, and English ancestry; her paternal grandfather is of Mexican descent, making her one-quarter Mexican, while her mother is of European descent.
 Rae's parents initially divorced when she was younger and were on and off often throughout her childhood, before remarrying in 2017, later divorcing again in 2022.

-Rae started dancing competitively at the age of six where she attended competitions across the country.
-Before moving to Los Angeles to pursue her career, the social media star briefly attended Louisiana State University (LSU) where she studied broadcast journalism in the fall to become a sports broadcaster but then dropped out when she began to gain popularity on TikTok.
+Rae started dancing competitively at age six where she attended competitions across the country.
+Before moving to Los Angeles to pursue her career, she briefly attended Louisiana State University (LSU) where she studied broadcast journalism in the fall to become a sports broadcaster but then dropped out when she began to gain popularity on TikTok.
 In an interview with Elle magazine, Rae talked about her choice to move to Los Angeles, saying: "a few people in LA reached out to me, and I was like 'I need to go.
 I need to go.'
 So my parents supported me fully."

 Career

-2019–2023: Rise on TikTok and career beginnings
+2019–2023: Social media fame and career beginnings

-Rae first gained attention after joining the social media app TikTok in July 2019, uploading dance videos to trending songs on the platform.
+Rae joined the social media app TikTok in July 2019, uploading dance videos to trending songs on the platform.
+Within a few months, Rae gained over one million followers on the app, leaving LSU in November.
 She joined the TikTok collective The Hype House in December 2019 for a brief period of time.
-Within a few months, Rae gained over one million followers on the app, leaving LSU in November.
-As of November 2025, she has amassed over 88 million followers on the app.
+As of May 2026, she has amassed over 88 million followers on the app.
 She later signed with talent agency WME in January 2020.
-In July, Addison released a weekly Spotify-exclusive podcast alongside her mother, Mama Knows Best, covering their personal and career lives.
+In July, Rae released a weekly Spotify-exclusive podcast alongside her mother, Mama Knows Best, covering their personal and career lives.
 Rae later relaunched this podcast under the name That Was Fun?.